Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 Well, people tell me they will raid their retirement accounts if faced with a disability.
 However, they don’t understand the financial consequences.

-Doing so will have a huge, negative impact.
+Doing so will have a substantial negative impact.
 Let’s illustrate that next.

 Here Is How Dental Hygienists And Dental Assistants Protect Their Wealth With Disability Insurance